 - Africa needs to better understand what the critical ingredients are for enhancing resilience on the continent - resilience is best done from the bottom-up and not from the top-down;

-- We also need to fix what is practical and viable to achieve as part of our planning process; understanding what the points of failure in an African disaster are critical.
+- We also need to fix what is practical and viable to achieve as part of our planning process; understanding what the points of failure in an African disaster are, is critical.
 It follows, therefore, that training should be viewed as a worthwhile investment and not a cost.